 - There is no age limit.
 However, preference is given to young scientists at the beginning of their research career and those working in Least Developed Countries.

 - Institutes of the Chinese Academy of Sciences (CAS), China, are not eligible host institutions under this programme.
 Applicants interested in conducting a fellowship in China are required to check whether their chosen host is a CAS institute.
+See complete list of CAS institutes.
 Applicants wishing to attend a CAS institute should either apply to the CAS-TWAS President’s Postgraduate Fellowship Programme or consider the CAS Fellowships for Postdoctoral and Visiting Scholars from Developing Countries.

 Applicants must complete the online application form.
 While filling in the online application, applicants also need to upload the following documentation: